THE DOCTOR IS IN! REMOTE STARTER, ALARM & KEYLESS ENTRY TROUBLESHOOTING BLOG

-REPORT YOUR REMOTE STARTER or ALARM PROBLEMS HERE!
+REPORT YOUR REMOTE STARTER, KEYLESS ENTRY or ALARM PROBLEMS HERE!

 Step A: Roll down the driver’s door window: OEM alarms are set one of three ways depending on the model of vehicle: